-Developed as a standalone mod for Valve’s groundbreaking first-person shooter, Gunman Chronicles noticeably wants to break its mold.
+Developed as a standalone mod for Valve’s groundbreaking first-person shooter, Gunman Chronicles noticeably wants to break the mold that it came from.
 Its style rests firmly between the claustrophobic linearity of its host game and the more expansive set-pieces that would define future genre pacesetters like Halo.
 No doubt Gunman Chronicles is a fun ride; it has tightly scripted sci-fi action chops and a sense of danger.
-It’s also an awkward game, the puberty-struck middle child of a genre caught growing up midway. » Read more about Gunman Chronicles
+It’s also an awkward game, the middle child of a genre caught growing midway. » Read more about Gunman Chronicles

 As a little break, I recently replayed Sierra’s Lighthouse: The Dark Being.
 I wrote about this game five years ago and generally enjoyed it, considering how much it lifts almost directly from Myst.
 Returning to Lighthouse helped me appreciate its tweaks to that template.
 Between the wall-to-wall machine puzzles, the game finds space to imbue the world with purpose and let players to run off the rails and find their way back.
 (I’ve updated the original article a bit to reflect my growing fondness.)